BlueAndi/Pixelix/doc/REST.md

 ```

 ### Endpoint `<base-uri>`/display/slots
-Get the number of supported slots.
+Get the max. number of slots and the current installed plugins.
+The plugins are listed in the ascending order of the slots.
+If a slot is empty, "empty" will be shown at the corresponding place.

 Detail:
 * Method: GET